osquery/foundation/docs/office-hours/20191001_meeting_notes.md

 ## Is osquery 4 seen as stable?

-A disgression about whether or not people percieve osquery as a stable piece of software.
+A disgression about whether or not people perceive osquery as a stable piece of software.

 What contributes it to seeming stable?
 * Regular releases